 - First and foremost is that of pollution.
 Humans as a whole are messy and inconsiderate.
 Lots of rubbish gets chucked out of car windows, dumped on the side of the road or in the veld.
 During heavy rains most of this will be washed into the Stormwater system that will eventually surface in a river or dam, depositing all this refuse.
 Over and above refuse there are the chemicals that also get washed into the waterways as previously mentioned.

 - The percentage of chemicals to water may be very low, it still poisons the system, which we all know is a very fine balance.
 The answer to pollution is definitely not dilution.
 An example is the dam we had on our property in Midrand.
 For 17 years there was a large colony of Giant African Bullfrogs that bred every year without fail.
 During 1994-1995 the road we were on was diverted and a new tar road and Stormwater system built.
 The Giant African Bullfrogs came out early the next season, but after these first rains they all left and / or died.
 This Local Authority had decided to discharge the Stormwater system into our dam.
 From one rain a successful breeding colony was destroyed, as the council did not undertake adequate environmental impact studies.
-If they have carried this out, they would have diverted the line and discharge into a spruit about 750m away.
+If they had carried this out, they would have diverted the line and discharge into a spruit about 750m away.
 They just carried out this work without any consultation with the residents as to what existed on the land and thus the impact to the frogs meant nothing to them.
 In addition to loosing the frogs, we also lost a variety of other animals that used to frequent our dam like crabs, frogs, Spoonbills, Darters, Blacksmith Plovers, Egrets, White Faced Whistling Ducks, Secretary Birds & Egyptian Geese.
 The only noticeable life form that we had after this were Serrated Terrapins (Pelomedusa subrufa).
 Large volumes of refuse were collected weekly from the dam area.
 On average we removed 2-3 black rubbish bags a week.
+This came from approx. 3km of road

 - This was compounded even further when the road widening was done a few years later as they duly blocked off the dam overflow point.
 This dried out the wetland below the dam where a lot of frogs and crabs lived.
 Subsequently this caused the dam to burst and it is now just a useless clay depression.
 All of this was ruined in a space of a few of years and no consideration given to the landowners, never mind the environment.
 The Stormwater system discharging into the dam at the time was in the region of about 3km long, which is a small length compared to that being discharged into our rivers in Gauteng alone.